-NTFS file-system has the ability to compress files and folders to save disk space with only drawback is that they will be read and written slower than the normal ones.
+NTFS file-system has the ability to compress files and folders to save disk space with the only drawback is that they will be read and written slower than the normal ones.

 Suppose that you have to compress a folder but without using File Explorer, for instance, because you need different access rights.